ElReyZero/D2-AFK-Death-Checker/README.md

 ## Additional info

 * First time you run the script you might encounter an error asking you to install an additional module.
-* For the time being the light fades away image is in spanish.
-Will be corrected soonTM
+* It now works in english!!!
+* In-game resolution has to be 720p

 ## D2 TOOL MADE BY ELREYZERO